 The Staying Strong video-based Toolkit provides 15 bite-sized modules focusing on different aspects of emotional and mental wellbeing.
 The messages are shared with teams in weekly 10-minute leader-led sessions, spanning over four months.
 Every session creates a well-being touchpoint that grows coping skills and connects people more deeply with their leaders and colleagues.

 Colleen Schoeman, HR Manager at the hospital sees the content of the toolkit as key.
-“It is where the magic lies,” she says.
+“This is where the magic lies,” she says, describing Staying Strong as a “life-giving gift to employees.”
 She explains that the practical and relatable nature of the material immediately resonated with the Newcastle team.
 They saw the simple, yet powerful video messages being relevant across employee levels, creating a common language regarding wellbeing across the hospital.

 Implementing a programme of this kind is not without its challenges, particularly in a hospital setting where employees and managers are primarily focused on patient care and time for team meetings is a luxury.
 Mediclinic Newcastle and Free To Grow, therefore, adapted the tools and implementation process to meet the hospital’s unique needs.

 Five weeks into implementation Colleen smiles when she recalls how some already-overburdened leaders ‘moaned and groaned’ when she shared with them the expectation that they would lead these conversations, following a simple step-by-step Leaders guide.

 “These same leaders now tell me how they enjoy facilitating the conversations and how much value their teams derive from it.
 They are really delighted by the results they are getting.
 I am impressed to see how committed some leaders are to the process.
 One, for example, made a little gadget for each of her team members to remind them of the key message in one of the conversations and another was willing to drive 30 kilometres to work while on leave to ensure her team does not miss their weekly session.”